FAIR-CA-indicators/fair-ca-indicators-backend/README.md

 If you have redis-cli or RedisInsight installed, the redis endpoint can be accessed at `http://localhost:6379`

 This docker container also includes an image for the celery worker.

+# Common issues

+- **Docker cannot access port 8000**: The port may be used by another application, change the value of the port in the file `docker-compose.yml` and try to build the container again.
+- **A secret key is necessary for celery to interact with the application**:
+You probably forgot to setup a secret key for your application.
+Please refer to the second step of the relevant installation section (Local or Docker) of this README.

 # Testing